A Family Division Children’s Court search warrant authorises a named member of the police force or generally all members of Victoria Police to:

 - Sign each page of the affidavit.

-- Fax or deliver the affidavit to the Children’s Court, or if you are already at Court the Magistrate may accept oral evidence instead of a written affidavit
+- If you are already at Court, the Magistrate may accept oral evidence instead of a written affidavit.

-- After a warrant has been granted, the Court faxes the warrant to the Victoria Police Records Services Division (RSD) and a confirmation to the child protection applicant.
-Contact RSD (phone 8335 6203) to confirm the warrant has been received from the Court and arrange for execution of the warrant by police.
+- After a warrant has been granted, the applicant will receive an auto-generated email confirming its status, and the warrant will show up in the CMS Portal as ‘Granted’ and the CMS Portal will automatically send the issued warrant to the Victoria Police Records Services Division (RSD).
+Contact RSD to confirm the warrant has been received from the Court and arrange for execution of the warrant by police.

-- In urgent circumstances, to obtain an after hours warrant after 4 pm or on weekends:
+- In urgent circumstances, the same process applies when seeking an after-hours warrant after 4 pm or on weekends.
+In addition, for an after-hours warrant:

 - Complete the affidavit in support of an application to issue a Children’s Court search warrant in CRIS.
-The template is available in Court -Affidavits forms.
+The template is available in 2615 Affidavits – forms.
 Sign each page of the affidavit.

-- Complete the child details and applicant details on the relevant Form 39 Children’s Court search warrant.
-See Court - Search warrants forms.
+- Complete the child details and applicant details on the relevant Form 36 Children’s Court search warrant.
+See 2603 Court owned forms.

-- If the warrant is issued, the Magistrate will fax it directly to the RSD.
-After 20–30 minutes you will need to contact RSD on 8335 6203 to confirm receipt the warrant.
+- If the warrant is issued, the CMS Portal will send it directly to the RSD.
+After 20–30 minutes you will need to contact RSD to confirm receipt of the warrant.
+A list of police contacts can be found in Secure Forms and Documents

 - Complete a missing persons report if the child’s whereabouts are unknown.